jeffnv/snackoverload/README.md

 Later
+- [ ] Tag page looks not so good
+- [ ] No need to show num of tagged articles for tags everywhere
+- [ ] Timestamps on comments, questions, answers
+- [ ] Display tags in right sidebar
+- [ ] My Tags, newest, votes, no answers tabs
+- [ ] Pagination
+- [ ] Choosing an answer as correct
 - [ ] Limit body of question to x lines
 - [ ] Guest User Account
 - [ ] Modal's that pop up when you do stuff requiring login